Jonatlop07/AppointmentsChallenge/README.md

 ## Setup and Running

-I use a docker container to deploy the components (Database, Rest Api and ELT Script)
+I use docker containers to deploy the components (Database, Rest Api and ELT Script)

 -   First, clone the repository.